pgRouting/pgrouting/doc/tsp/pgr_TSP.rst

     - ``start_vid`` or ``end_vid`` are defined and are on the same component: the TSP tour will happen on that component.
     - ``start_vid`` or ``end_vid`` are defined and are not on the same
-      component: the TSP tour will propose a toor that has both components where connecting costs are estimated.
+      component: the TSP tour will propose a tour that has both components where connecting costs are estimated.
     - ``start_vid`` or ``end_vid`` are not defined: the starting point could be on any component and will include data only from that component.